HijelHub/HijelHub_Dashboard/README.md

 ### 7. (Optional) Enable encryption

-If your repository is public and you want to encrypt traffic data:
+If your want your traffic data to remain private:

 1. Go to **Settings** → **Secrets and variables** → **Actions**
 2. Add a new secret named `ENCRYPT_KEY` with any password/passphrase